3rd March, 2026

 Changes in health and safety law happen twice a year, roughly every six months:

-Don't panic.
+And if that seems like a lot - don't panic.
 Not every regulation changes every year.
-That would be a nightmare to keep on top of - but changes do happen.
+That would be a nightmare to keep on top of!

 legal paperwork

 So you should be reviewing your risk assessments at least every year and when regulations change.
-But did you know there are occasions when you might need to review your risk assessments sooner than 12 months?
+But did you know there are other occasions when you might need to review your risk assessments, not based on dates or times, or regulations?

 Changes